yash-jivani/Learn-React-CS/README.md

-# Lifting State Up
-## Send Data Child to Parent Component

-Make child component
+# Pure Component

+## Only for Class based component

+What is pure component

-How Pass props parent to a child component
+How to use pure component

-Send data child to parent
+Pure component example with State

+Pure component example with Props